Monday, September 25, 2017

 Click Here for the short clip from a fan trip in the 1930s or early 40s that happens to pass by the Narcissus in Sabattus, Maine when it was a summer camp.
 The footage is from the O. R. Cummings Collection at Northeast Historic Film (P.O.
 Box 900, 85 Main Street, Bucksport, Maine 04416) and is used here with permission from NHF.

 I first met Dan and Rose Vallee, in mid-afternoon on Friday, July 31, 2015, as I was setting up for the first Teddy Roosevelt Days weekend event to benefit the Narcissus Project.
-They made the trek from the Monmouth, Maine area to Seashore Trolley Museum in Kennebunkport.
+They made the trek from the Monmouth, Maine area to the Seashore Trolley Museum in Kennebunkport.
 Earlier in the week, Dan had seen a newspaper story about the 1912 Portland-Lewiston Interurban, No. 14, Narcissus entering the Museum's, Town House Restoration Shop.
-The sole-surviving piece of rolling stock of Maine's most famous interurban system was beginning the long process of a full restoration to operating condition.
+The sole surviving piece of rolling stock of Maine's most famous interurban system was beginning the long process of a full restoration to operating condition.
 Dan was inspired to call the Museum.
 Upon his call being answered, Dan's first statement to the staff member was, "I want to visit my old bedroom!"
 The befuddled staff member asked the caller to clarify his request.
 Dan went on to explain that he had grown up living in the Narcissus.
 The Narcissus had been the Vallee family's summer camp at Sabbatus Lake.
 Dan's father, J. Henri Vallee, had made a trade with the Trolley Museum for the Narcissus back in the late 60s.
 And so later that week, Rose and Dan headed down to see Dan's old bedroom.

 Various newspapers that carried the story of the Narcissus during July/August